top of page

 1. Fireman/Watertender

-Firemen and Watertenders monitor the vessel evaporators to ensure proper operation including temperatures, pressure and water levels are maintained, correct distribution of evaporator output, and tending fires by controlling fuel airflow.
+Firemen and Watertenders monitor the vessel evaporators to ensure proper operation including making sure that temperature, pressure and water levels are maintained, that there is correct distribution of evaporator output, and that fires are tended by controlling fuel airflow.

 2. Oiler